-- 9. Delivering at Pace

-- 10. Achieving

-Outcomes

-through

-Commercial

-Partners and

-Contracts

-- Promote a culture for value for taxpayers' money.

-- Ability to probe spend and develop robust business cases.

-- Ability to drive a performance culture and set clear outcome focused objectives.

-- Ability to efficiently manage a variety of resources to deliver quality outputs.

-- Promote a strong focus on consumer needs and collaborative working with stakeholders and business partners to achieve common goals.
+- 7. Delivering value for money - 8.
+Managing a quality service - 9.
+Delivering at pace - 10.
+Achieving outcomes through commercial partners and contracts - Ability to understand the financial position of own area, the organisation and the wider economy and recognise impacts of this when delivering services. - Ability to make strategic choices on spend and use financial data effectively in decision making. - Promote a culture for value for taxpayers' money. - Ability to probe spend and develop robust business cases. - Ability to drive a performance culture and set clear outcome focused objectives. - Ability to efficiently manage a variety of resources to deliver quality outputs. - Promote a strong focus on consumer needs and collaborative working with stakeholders and business partners to achieve common goals.

-Competency Framework
+Competency framework

-You may wish to consider the Utility Regulator's Senior Competency Framework when completing your application.
-A copy is attached to this recruitment pack.
+You may wish to consider the Utility Regulator's full Senior Competency Framework when completing your application.
+A copy is provided with this recruitment pack.

-5. The Selection Process
+5. The selection process

-How to Apply
+How to apply

-Completed application forms must be received by 2.00 pm on Monday 08 May 2023
+Completed application forms must be received by 2:00pm on Friday 4 August 2023.

 Please submit your application by email, in MS Word format.
 A typed or scanned signature will be accepted.
-Please submit your completed equal opportunities monitoring form in a separate email labelled clearly "Monitoring Form" in the subject line.
-The onus is on the candidate to ensure their application is received before the closing date and we will use the time it is received according to the Utility Regulator computer systems, not the time sent from a candidate's email account.
+Please submit your completed equal opportunities monitoring form in a separate email labelled clearly 'Monitoring Form' in the subject line.
+The onus is on the candidate to ensure their application is received before the closing date and we will use the time it is received according to the Utility Regulator's computer systems, not the time sent from a candidate's email account.

-Applications and queries must be emailed to recruitment@uregni.gov.uk
+Applications and queries must be emailed to recruitment@uregni.gov.uk.